BlueSquare23/Learning_Java/Readme.md

 ### Writing an Object Oriented Program

-Were going to write a program to uses an OOP approach to tell us some information about a user object.
+Were going to write a program that uses an OOP approach to tell us some information about a user object.

 We're going to create two files.